verrazzano/docs/content/en/docs/security/appsec/appsec.md

 ### Specify security settings for the Pod

-By default, containers within Kubernetes pods run as the root user (UID 0).
-As mentioned above, the pod and container security contexts can be used to force containers within a pod to run as a non-root and prevent the container from acquiring escalated privileges.
+By default, containers within Kubernetes pods run as the image default user, which in turn defaults to the root user (UID 0).

+The pod and container `securityContext` fields can be used to force containers within a pod to run as a non-root and prevent the container from acquiring escalated privileges.
 These will override any `USER` setting within the image.

 ```
 apiVersion: apps/v1